 As communities expand in to rural Wisconsin, the identification and protection of old cemeteries has become a growing problem.
 Lawrence has acquired technology that can “see” under the soil to find unmarked graves and map old cemeteries.
 Lawrence students regularly work with area churches and communities to help locate unmarked graves and cemeteries.
 Peter Peregrine will reveal the secrets of how they do it.

-Register online for this event after October 10 by clicking here.
+Register online for this event before November 5 by clicking here.

 Friday, February 12, 2016